La Voz (Mexican TV series)

 La Voz (Spanish for The Voice) is a Mexican singing competition television series broadcast on Azteca Uno.
 The show originally premiered 11 September 2011, on Las Estrellas.
-It is based on the format of The Voice of Holland originated in the Netherlands and part of the international franchise The Voice created by television producer John de Mol Jr..
+It is based on the format of The Voice of Holland originated in the Netherlands and part of the international franchise The Voice created by television producer John de Mol Jr.

 Mexico was the first Spanish-speaking country to adapt this format and the first among 6 globally.
 The series' first episode scored a rating of 28.2/47.1, surpassing Spanish-language TV series La Academia rating of 9.6/17.

 The last series produced by Televisa had Lele Pons as host and Maluma, Anitta, Carlos Rivera and Natalia Jiménez as jury.
 In 2019, the license of The Voice format was acquired from Televisa to TV Azteca.
 A new edition was announced for this season under a different title (La Voz instead of La Voz...
 México) with the leadership of Jimena Pérez and with Ricardo Montaner, Yahir, Belinda and Lupillo Rivera as coaches.

-The most recent season was aired from June to August 2022 with David Bisbal, Yuridia, Ha*Ash, and Joss Favela forming the coaching panel.
+The eleventh and last season on Azteca Uno was aired from June to August 2022 with David Bisbal, Yuridia, Ha*Ash, and Joss Favela forming the coaching panel.